Adventures in Participatory Mapping, UX Research and the Philosophy of Technology

 • Storytelling - we created an interactive, multimedia cultural atlas for sharing stories — myths, poems, songs, and folk tales — from across India

-Over the coming weeks I’ll share more about these experiences, and the features in Express that made them possible.
+Over the coming weeks I’ll share more about these experiences, and the features in Fotomap that made them possible.